 The message: Be SAFE near water and Stay Away From the Edge

-So far in the three years the assemblies have been running, the Explorers have reached 101,000 children, with more assemblies being lined up for 2019 already.
+So far in the four years the assemblies have been running, the Explorers have reached over 126,500 children.

 Visit our Explorers website for more information about the assemblies and to book a session.